 I have long identified Bethana Jones as a the matriarch of a large free family of color rooted in what is now southwestern Wilson County.
 However, if this is the same Bethana Jones, this astounding document advances the Jones family genealogy back a generation to Bethana Jones’ mother, Barbara Jones.

 The evidence is limited, but suggestive.
 The time period is correct.
 Most critically, the named neighbors place Barbara and Bethana Jones’ land in Old Field township in the neighborhood in which Bethana Jones was known to live.
 Jethro Harrison’s son and grandson were among the men and women who purchased items from Bethana Jones’ 1852 estate sale.
-Keziah Williamson was likely a close relative of Isaac Williamson, who had a daughter named Keziah and also showed up at Jones’ estate sale.
+Keziah Williamson was the mother of Isaac Williamson, who showed up at Jones’ estate sale.
 (It seems less likely that this was a reference to Kesiah Williamson, wife of Thomas Williamson, as ownership of property in a married woman’s own name during her husband’s lifetime would have been unusual.)

 Barbary Jones appears in a 1782 tax list of Nash County, but no census records, which was not unusual for free women of color.
 The earliest certain reference to Bethany Jones (other than this deed) is in the 1830 census of Eatmon’s district, Nash County, North Carolina, in which Bethany Jones is head of a household of free people of color that included three males under age 10; one aged 10-23; and one aged 24-35; one female under 10; one aged 10-23; and two aged 36-54.
 (Were the latter two Bethana and her mother Barbara Jones?)